daos-stack/daos/docs/admin/deployment.md

     include the hostnames or IP addresses (don't need to specify port) of those hosts.

     This will be the set of servers which host the replicated DAOS management service (MS).

->The support of the optional providers is not guarantee and can be removed
->without further notification.

 ### Network Configuration